nautes-labs/website/src/en/guide/user-guide/project.md

         }'
 ```

+### Execute project creation request

-2. Use the curl command or other tools to execute the API request to create a project.
+Use the curl command or other tools to execute the API request to create a project.

 After the request is successful, the resource file for the project will be generated in the `default.project` repository of the specified product.
 The example of a resource file for a project is shown below:

 ```yaml
     apiVersion: nautes.resource.nautes.io/v1alpha1